Bowen254/Sandbox-Daraja-APIs/README.md

 ## Sandbox Daraja API for the STK Push - MPESA Prompt

 #### Pre-requisites.
-Install NodeJS and the npm packages as seen on the package.json.
+Install NodeJS and the npm packages as seen on the start of the server file.

 #### The sandbox is only for the Test purposes